mahmoudafifi414/OrderProject/README.md

 3- We need to consider cs-fix, so we can assure good standards in code.

 4- We need to use data provider in our test cases, so we shouldn't make a lot of code in the test with each test case data.

+5- We can send the emails via job queue run every 1 hour but we should scan the full ingredients table every 1 hour and may be valid because it is run after one hour.